 The truss rod is a thin steel rod fitted into a curved channel within the neck of electric and acoustic steel-stringed guitars and basses (see the diagram below).
 Its purpose is to help counteract the forces on the neck from the tension of steel strings.
 Without a trussrod, the headstock would be pulled forward, bowing the neck and affecting string height and playing comfort.
 The truss rod can be adjusted with an adjusting screw or nut located either at the headstock or the body end of the neck.
 When we tighten the adjusting nut the truss rod compresses and tries to straighten within the curved channel, bending the neck backwards and countering the forward pull from the strings.

 At the low string heights favoured by modern guitar and bass players, a small amount of forward bow is useful.
 This forward bow is known as “neck relief“.
+Note: this is the geographical definition of “relief” as “difference in height from surroundings”, not relief as in “relaxed” or “relieved of stress”).
 Without neck relief the strings may not vibrate freely without making contact with other frets.
 That unwanted contact with frets causes a stinging or buzzing noise (sometimes called “fret buzz” or “string buzz“).
 By tightening or loosening the adjusting screw of the truss rod, we can adjust the amount of neck relief, which helps us to avoid fret buzz without the strings being unnecessarily far from the neck.

 If neck relief is too low or flat, we risk buzzing, particularly on the lower frets.
 With too much neck relief can raise the string height over the middle of the guitar neck, which if compensated by lowering the saddles, could result in buzzing on the highest frets.

 Measuring Neck Relief